-User_initialization_threads_table
+$User_initialization_threads_table$

 is the address of the Initialization Threads Table.
 This table contains the information needed to create and start each of the initialization threads.
-The format of each entry in this table is defined in the posix_initialization_threads_table record.
-When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the address of the POSIX_Initialization_threads structure.
+The format of each entry in this table is defined in the posix_initialization_threads_table structure.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the address of the POSIX Initialization_threads structure.